xabbu42/Master/arbeit.md

 weakening formulas.
 But all the deconstructed parts weakened in this way get contracted again in the next step of the contraction.
-In the end the contracted proof tree is always a subset of the original proof tree. ^[TODO more formal?, subset wrong word]
+In the end the contracted proof tree is always a subset of the original proof tree.

-That means that also $𝒯˚$ is a subset of the tree constructed in step two.
-From this we see that all $□$ occurrences in $𝒯˚$ have a term occurrence in $𝒯$ mapped to them if we consider the extra $□$ occurrences introduced in step 2 of the algorithm (resp. in case 6 of the definition) as replacements of the same term as the $□$ occurrences they are contracted with and also consider the extra sequents $□Γ ⊃ □A$ introduced in step 2 as copies of the same formulas in the original sequent $Γ', □Γ ⊃ Δ, □A$ derived by the original
+That means that also $𝒯˚$ is a subset of the tree constructed in step 2 of the algorithm.
+From this we see that all $□$ occurrences in $𝒯˚$ have a term occurrence in $𝒯$ mapped to them if we consider the extra
-$(⊃ □)$ rule.
+$□$ occurrences introduced in step 2 (resp. in case 6 of the definition) as replacements of the same term as the $□$ occurrences they are contracted with and also consider the extra sequents $□Γ ⊃ □A$ introduced in step 2 as copies of the same formulas in the original sequent $Γ', □Γ ⊃ Δ, □A$ derived by the original $(⊃ □)$ rule.

 \Begin{lemma}
 For any family $f_i$ of $□$ symbols in $𝒯˚$ there is a unique proof